MarioGibney/bitcoin-security-research/Bitcoin's Two Economic Goods.md

 I claim that virtually all of bitcoin's economic value is derived from BTC and blockspace.

-This is because almost[^headerdata] every use of the bitcoin network generates some demand for some combination of BTC and blockspace.
+This is because almost[^headerdata] every use of the bitcoin network generates demand for some combination of BTC and blockspace.

-And the proportion of demand for each can vary.
+Importantly, the proportion of demand for each good can vary.
 Some use cases might be more blockspace heavy, and some more BTC heavy.

 Let's look at a couple examples.

 Consider an early holder (Alice) with several dozen BTC held in cold storage.
-Once every few years she broadcasts a transaction sending a moderate amount to an exchange to make the occasional expense, and vice versa when she wants to add to her stack.
+Once every few years she broadcasts a transaction to add to her savings, or to send a moderate amount to an exchange to make the occasional expense.
 But for most of the time, the UTXO(s) are sitting unmoved on the blockchain.

 Now consider someone (Bob) operating a lightning node.
 He has 0.01 BTC in several lightning channels, and a few times a month he opens and closes some of his channels.

-If we compare the two, we can see that Bob's activity constitutes greater demand for blockspace, while Alice's constitutes greater demand for BTC.
+If we compare the two, we can see that Bob's activity constitutes greater comparative demand for blockspace, and vice versa for Alice.

 All uses of bitcoin can be thought of on a spectrum from "BTC heavy, blockspace light" to "BTC light, blockspace heavy".

 At one end, you have large UTXOs remaining unmoved for years on end.
-At the other extreme, you have transactions with very few BTC being broadcast at high frequency.
+At the other extreme, you have transactions with minimal BTC in their inputs being broadcast at high frequency.
 A protocol for colored coins operating on top of bitcoin transactions could be one such example.

 ## Independent Values - To Be Continued